 When we can help someone heal from trauma, we impact more than just that one person.
 The effects can ripple to their children, family, communities, and more.
 That’s why the work we do as health and mental health practitioners is so important.

 We hope that you found the information in this article useful to your work with clients.

 For more strategies that you can use to help clients who’ve experienced trauma, be sure to check out The Neurobiology of Attachment.

 You’ll get insights from Bessel van der Kolk, MD; Dan Siegel, MD; Pat Ogden, PhD; Allan Schore, PhD; and Ruth Lanius, MD, PhD.

 Now we’d like to hear from you.
-How could this help you in your work?
+How have you worked with clients who have experienced trauma?
+And how do you plan on using these strategies in your work?
 Please leave a comment below.